minprog/pyprog/opdrachten/week3/leesbaarheid/venglish.md

 Write, in a file named `leesbaarheid.py`, a program which calculates the readability of a text based on the Coleman-Liau index.

 * The output of the program is in the vorm of `Grade X`. where X is the calculated grade.
-This is a whole number, so be sure to round off the result of your coleman_liau function.
+This is a whole number, so be sure to round the output of your coleman_liau function.
 * If the grade is 16 or higher, give a grade of `Grade 16+` as output.
 Print `Below Grade 1` if the grade is less than 1.

 ## Code